Questions and Answers: Auctioning (November 2013)

 More information on carbon market oversight is available on the page 'Ensuring the integrity of the European carbon market'.

-Yes, there will be a single independent auction monitor for all auctions on all auction platforms.
-The single auction monitor will be chosen through a competitive procurement procedure conducted jointly by the Commission and all Member States.
+The Auctioning Regulation provides for a single independent auction monitor for all auctions on all auction platforms, to be chosen through a competitive procurement procedure conducted jointly by the Commission and all Member States.

-The single auction monitor will play an integral role in the oversight of the auctions.
-Each month, it will submit a report to Member States and the Commission on all auctions conducted that month.
-It will produce a consolidated annual report on the functioning of the auctions, including any evidence of anti-competitive behaviour or market abuse and the impact of auctioning on the secondary market for allowances.
+The Auctioning Regulation foresees an integral role for the auction monitor in the oversight of the auctions.
+Each month, it is to submit a report to Member States and the Commission on all auctions conducted that month.
+It is to produce a consolidated annual report on the functioning of the auctions, including any evidence of anti-competitive behaviour, market abuse, money laundering, terrorist financing or criminal activity, and the impact of auctioning on the secondary market for allowances.
 Non-confidential versions of these reports will be published on the Commission's website.

 The single auction monitor may also be asked to prepare ad hoc reports on a specific issue relating to auctioning.
 Furthermore, in light of a suspected breach of the regulation by an auction platform, the single auction monitor must draw up a report stating the nature of the breach, making recommendations to remedy the situation and, if appropriate, recommend the suspension of the auction platform.